These ‘Survivor’ contestants won a million dollars. Here’s how they spent it.

 (CNN) — Being a “Survivor” winner means joining a strange club of hyper-ambitious humans, bound by both the surreal experience of reality television fame and knowing what it feels like to suddenly come into a good chunk of cash.

-When the show’s 50th season concludes on Wednesday, one person will walk away with $2 million — a surprise doubled pot courtesy of Internet sensation and superfan Mr. Beast.
+When the show’s 50th season concluded on Wednesday, winner Aubry Bracco walked away with $2 million — a surprise doubled pot courtesy of Internet sensation and superfan Mr. Beast.

 Before this year, the $1 million prize money may not have technically kept up with inflation, but an informal poll of winners shows whether you won in early seasons or later ones, the real value of victory sometimes does not come from the money at all.